Montagu Burrows: Personal life

 Burrows married Mary Anna, third daughter of Sir James Whalley Smythe Gardiner, 3rd Baronet, of Roche Court, Fareham, on 13 September 1849.
-They had three sons: Edward Henry (b.1851), Stephen Montagu (b.1856) and Alfred (b.1860).
+They had three sons: Edward Henry (b.1851), Stephen Montagu (b.1856) and Alfred (b.
+1860); and one daughter, Frances Emily (b.
+1853) who married Charles Perry Scott, the Bishop of North China.

 Death

 Burrows died on 10 July 1905 in Oxford, aged 85.
 He was given a university funeral with the distinction of having his naval sword displayed on his coffin, while naval flags at Portsmouth were dipped for a Fellow of All Souls.

 Charles Oman, who had been appointed Deputy Chichele Professor of Modern History in 1900, was elected Burrows' successor in the Chair in December 1905.

+Burrows's widow, Mary Anna Burrows, died in June 1906 at 9, Norham Gardens, Oxford.